- Your State

 The School Choice Roadmap Book

 Want to find a new school for your daughter or son?
-With more K-12 school choice options available for families than ever, this is your essential guide to finding the right learning environment.
+With more K-12 school choice options available for families than ever, The School Choice Roadmap: 7 Steps to Finding the Right School for Your Child is your essential guide to finding the right learning environment.

 "Shining a spotlight on effective educational options for every child"